burchill/pupilr/README.md

-# pupilr: a data-managing package
+# pupilr: a package to manage a series of eye-tracking experiments

 This package is the public version of the one which manages a pupillometry (eye-tracking) project.
 (The original R package is stored as part of a private repository on Bitbucket for confidentiality reasons.)